ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

 \subsection{RQ1: User Perceptions on the AI-Assisted Revision Process}

+ABScribe provides features targeted at improving \textit{Variation Management} and thoughtful use of AI in text revision.
+To disentangle results of the two as well as identify when findings are a result of both those features, findings in the following section are tagged.
+We use \textit{Variation Management}, \textit{AI Integration}, or \textit{Mixed} to indicate whether a finding relates purely to the management of text variations, or how participants interact with the AI, or a mixture of both features.
+When a finding is \textit{Mixed}, comments are provided to exemplify what users attributed to \textit{Variation Management} elements, and what was due to \textit{AI Integration} elements.

-\phantomsection \textbf{F1: ABScribe lessens pressure to commit early to an initial idea and nudges users to explore a greater quantity of variations than the Baseline workflow.} The non-linear approach to storing multiple variations within AB Text Components without cluttering the document, and the ability to switch between variations using the Hover Buttons and the Variation Accordion made some participants feel less pressured to commit to an initial variation before considering multiple options.
-For example, W3 noted: \textit{``I would probably feel more pressured to just kind of work on one sentence and come up with a couple of variations and change it immediately.
+\phantomsection \textbf{F1: Variation Management}--ABScribe lessens pressure to commit early to an initial idea and nudges users to explore a greater quantity of variations than the Baseline workflow.
+The non-linear approach to \textit{variation storage} within a \textit{Variation Field} and the ability to interact with them via the \textit{Popup Toolbar} and \textit{Variation Sidebar} without cluttering the document made some participants feel less pressured to commit to an initial variation before considering multiple options.
+In contrast, participants indicated that in traditional text editing settings, they maintained and iterated on a single variation.
+During the study, we noticed baseline interactions favoured expansion of variations for a single passage, revision, then collapse to a single variation to avoid clutter, whereas with ABScribe, multiple variations were maintained for considerations.
+For example, W3 notes how the difficulty of \textit{variation storage} in Baseline pushed them to maintain just one variation: \textit{``I would probably feel more pressured to just kind of work on one sentence and come up with a couple of variations and change it immediately.
 I would feel like I have to commit pretty early on, rather than generating a number of variations, trying a bunch of different tracks and sort of different timelines, seeing how each of them turns out and performing a master comparison at the end.
 So I think it had a significant effect, or would have a significant effect on my behavior, certainly doing the same task for both conditions where I was trying to deal with a bunch of different versions and trying to change them and revise them differently.
-It was vastly more difficult in B [Baseline] and a nonlinear approach seems to make much more sense.''}
+It was vastly more difficult in B and a nonlinear approach seems to make much more sense.''}